Javonet/tutorials/README.md

 # Javonet Tutorials
-The samples in this directory use Javonet to use .NET DLLs in JAVA illustrating how you can levarage the possibilities of Javonet in your JAVA projects.
+This repository provides simple, step-by-step tutorials demonstrating how to integrate multiple programming languages with Javonet.
 For each project there is step by step guide available at http://www.javonet.com/tutorials/.

 # License
-The Apache License 2.0 applies to all saples in this repository.
+The Apache License 2.0 applies to all samples in this repository.

 Copyright 2013 SdNcenter